Racial Discrimination in Police Practices

 At our annual Nehemiah Action Assembly on April 18, 2016, nearly 2,100 CAJM members gathered and gained commitments from Charleston and North Charleston City Council Members to begin the process to hire an external, independent police auditor to audit bias-based policing in stops, searches, questioning, and frisks.
 It will allow the community to see what is happening within our police departments, improving transparency and offer constructive, proven to work recommendations on how to address discriminatory police practices.

 In 2019, external firm CNA was hired to conduct an audit for racial bias in the Charleston Police Department.
 They held over 75 meetings with officers in the department and met with over 290 community members to better understand the policing problems in the city.
-A preliminary report was issued on September 31, 2019 by CNA.
-The report is now available here: https://www.charleston-sc.gov/2250/Racial-Bias-Audit.
+A preliminary report was issued on Sep.
+31, 2019 by CNA.
+A final report was issued Nov.
+7, 2019.

 North Charleston Police Department Racial Bias Report

-In late 2020, the City of North Charleston hired CNA to conduct a racial bias assessment of the North Charleston Police Department (NCPD).
+In late 2020, the City of North Charleston finally agreed to an audit and hired CNA to conduct a racial bias assessment of the North Charleston Police Department (NCPD).
 Beginning in March 2021, CNA undertook a comprehensive assessment of NCPD’s policies and practices, focusing on assessing racially biased practices and procedures.
-The report was developed by reviewing community engagement programming documents, strategic plans, training lesson plans, training curriculum, general orders, department data, and sentiments from interviews with community members and NCPD personnel and community listening sessions.
-The report includes findings and actionable recommendations for the department.
-The key findings include:
+The report’s findings include:

 ■ Racial disparities are present in many of NCPD’s interactions with the community, indicative of potential systemic, organizational, or individual bias, and these disparities are deeply felt by the community.